MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 which *each NFT* has a *specific, personalized Walrus Site*.

 You can check out the mint page at <https://flatland.walrus.site/>.
-This site is served to your browser through the Walrus Site *Portal* <https://walrus.site>.
-While the Portal's operation is explained in a [later section](./portal.md), consider for now that there can be many Portals (hosted by whoever wants to have their own, and even on `localhost`).
-Further, the only function of the Portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.
+This site is served to your browser through the Walrus Site *portal* <https://walrus.site>.
+While the portal's operation is explained in a [later section](./portal.md), consider for now that there can be many portals (hosted by whoever wants to have their own, and even on `localhost`).
+Further, the only function of the portal is to provide the browser with some code (specifically, a service worker) that allows it to fetch the Walrus Site from Sui and Walrus.

 If you have a Sui wallet with some Testnet SUI, you can try and "mint a new Flatlander" from the